This page provides information about error responses from the Two-Coin API and best practices for handling errors in your integration.

 | 500 | Internal Server Error - Something went wrong on our end |

-Here are some common error codes you might encounter:
+Here are some common error messages you might encounter:

 |---|---|